sfence/luanti/doc/lua_api.md

     -- smaller than minus the sound's length.
     -- Available since feature `sound_params_start_time`.

+    resend_time = 600.0,
+    -- Approximate playback duration (from `start_time` to end) in seconds.
+    -- This is needed to re-send sounds to new players in hearing distance.
+    -- Unused for looped sounds.

     loop = false,
     -- If true, sound is played in a loop.